learn-javascript-courses/student-projects/README.md

 A simple scrum helper app to keep track of what people on your teams are working on, without the scrum meeting.

+### [In-Browser Code Editor]

+Basically the atom editor, running in the cloud.

+* Support ESLint
+* Realtime collaboration support (you'll need to use transactional state, merge on the server & rebase in the clients)
+* Integrate with video chat service (e.g., [Zoom.us](https://zoom.us/))

 ## OSS Jobs

 Contribute to real, live, active OSS projects & earn major geek cred.
 Here are some high-priority projects: